FBI ARKANSAS BUREAU

 July 2, 1997

 We’re Having An Effect

 “Never doubt that a small group of thoughtful, committed people can change the world; indeed, it’s the only thing that ever has.”
 Margaret Mead

 Until now, government officials have never had to deal with an informed public – the internet generation.
 Arkansas FBI Head Agent, I.C.
 Smith, is being put on the hot seat by readers of my latest update, “Public Enemy No. 1.”
 Smith doesn’t understand that, unlike talking to mainstream media, the internet medium will challenge his lies and half truths.
-If you missed it, you may read that update at http://www.idfiles.com/enemy-no-1.htm.
+If you missed it, you can read the update on this page entitle Public Enemy No. 1.
 The statements Smith made to internet comrade Chris Blau in a thirty-five minute telephone conversation yesterday are in response to that update.
 My comments follow Smith’s statements.

 * Smith says, there are only one or two witnesses placing Harmon on the tracks with the boys the night they were murdered, and one of them failed four or five polygraphs.

 ONLY one or two witnesses!
 What does he mean, ONLY?
 Well, anyway, which is it – one or two?
 Neither, there are five witnesses that I know Smith knows about.
 Two of them are in prison.
 And guess who prosecuted them.
 Dan Harmon.
 Can you beat that?
 After U.S. Attorney Chucks Banks shut down the 1990 federal grand jury that was unanimously ready to indict Harmon, Harmon went after those two witnesses.